Chandrakeer/ChandraKeer/README.md

 ## Hi there, I'm Chandra👋
 Thanks for stopping by!
 I'm a backend-focused developer who loves transforming ideas into clean, scalable code.
-Whether it's crafting RESTful APIs with Java & Spring Boot or deploying cloud-native apps on AWS — I'm all about solving real problems (with plenty of coffee ☕).
+Whether it's crafting RESTful APIs with Java & Spring Boot or deploying cloud-native apps on AWS.
+I'm all about solving real problems with plenty of coffee ☕.

 ---